jonescompneurolab/hnn/doc/howtosim.rst

 **Note: NumCores is the number of cores to parallelize the model, is automatically detected by HNN and may differ, depending on your hardware.**

-Next, press the ``Run Simulation`` button from the main GUI window.
+Next, press the ``Start Simulation`` button from the main GUI window.
 This will start the simulation, and should take 1-2 minutes, depending on your hardware.

 .. figure:: images/ERPYes2Output.png